-^{}Source: Medication Adherence: Importance, issues and policy: A policy statement from the American Heart Association (2021)
+Adapted from "Medication Adherence: Importance, Issues and Policy: A Policy Statement from the American Heart Association," by Piña et al., 2021.

 Assessing Primary Nonadherence: The Adherence Estimator®

 Primary nonadherence, also known as initiation, occurs when a provider prescribes a new medication and the order is never dispensed by the pharmacy or picked up by the patient.